List of Nashville Sounds managers: History

 The Sounds became the Triple-A affiliate of the Milwaukee Brewers in 2005.
 Frank Kremblas was given the helm at Nashville after managing Milwaukee's Double-A Huntsville Stars for three years.
 He led the Sounds to win the Pacific Coast League championship in the first season of the affiliation.
 Kremblas was chosen as the PCL Manager of the Year in 2007 and remained with the club through 2008.
 Four-time MLB All-Star Don Money, who had replaced Kremblas in Huntsville in 2005, led the Sounds from 2009 to 2011.
 Mike Guerrero was promoted to Nashville in 2012 after two years at Huntsville.
 He missed nine games of the 2013 season on bereavement leave.
 Charlie Greene, the Brewers' field coordinator and catching instructor, served as interim manager during that time.
 Guerrero returned to finish out the year, after which he won the Mike Coolbaugh Award in recognition for his contributions in developing and mentoring young players in the Brewers organization.
 His .437 winning percentage is the lowest among all Sounds managers over a full season or more.
 Rick Sweet, a roving catching instructor for Cincinnati and veteran manager of 24 minor league seasons, led the team in 2014.

 Nashville switched its affiliation to the Oakland Athletics in 2015.
 Steve Scarsone managed the Sounds in 2015 and 2016 after two seasons in the same capacity with the Athletics' former Triple-A club, the Sacramento River Cats.
 He won the PCL Manager of the Year Award in 2016.
 Scarsone was succeed in 2017 by Ryan Christenson, who had spent the two previous seasons with Oakland's Double-A Midland RockHounds.
 Fran Riordan was promoted from Midland to Nashville for 2018.

 The Sounds affiliated with the Texas Rangers in 2019.
 Jason Wood, who had been with the Rangers' Triple-A Round Rock Express for the last four seasons, continued in the same role with Nashville.
 Wood had also played for the Sounds from 2000 to 2001 at third base and shortstop.
 First-year manager Darwin Barney was hired to manage in 2020, but the season was cancelled due to the COVID-19 pandemic before it began.

 In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Sounds reaffiliated with the Milwaukee Brewers and were placed in the new Triple-A East.
 Rick Sweet, who led the team in the final season of their previous term with Milwaukee, continued to manage the Brewers' Triple-A clubs in the six years between affiliations and returned to lead Nashville in 2021.
 In 2022, the Triple-A East became known as the International League.
-Sweet won the 2022 International League Manager of the Year Award and the 2022 Mike Coolbaugh Award..
-Over six seasons (2014, 2021–2025), Sweet has won 484 games, placing him first on the all-time wins list for Sounds managers.
-Having managed the team for 863 games, he is also the longest-tenured manager in team history.
+Sweet won the 2022 International League Manager of the Year Award and the 2022 Mike Coolbaugh Award.
+Over seven seasons (2014, 2021–2026), Sweet has won 564 games, placing him first on the all-time wins list for Sounds managers.
+Having managed the team for 1,012 games, he is also the longest-tenured manager in team history.